The History of The Animals, Animals II, Animals III, Animal Tracks,

 Following the success of House of The Rising Sun in 1965 Alan Price left the band to follow a solo career and was replaced by Dave Rowberry on keyboards.
 In February 1966 John Steel left the band and was replaced by Barry Jenkins on drums until the band split in late 1966.
 Eric Burdon then moved to the USA and along with Jenkins formed the 'psychedelic' band 'Eric Burdon and the New Animals'.

-The Animals in 1963, from left to right: Hilton Valentine, Chas Chandler, Eric Burdon, John Steel and Alan Price
+The Animals from 1963 to 1964 were: Eric Burdon, Hilton Valentine, Chas Chandler, John Steel and Alan Price

-The Animals induction into the Rock & Roll Hall of Fame in 1994 left to right: Alan Price, Hilton Valentine, John Steel and Chas Chandler
+The Animals were inducted into the Rock & Roll Hall of Fame in 1994.
+Those who attended were: Alan Price, Hilton Valentine, John Steel and Chas Chandler

 Hilton Valentine's Animals / Animals II / The Animals 1994-1995 (2nd Generation Pt.1)

-Using the remaining members from The Alligators band, the line-up of Hilton Valentine's new Animals band was complete, and with all of the members living within 10 miles of Newcastle the birth place of the original Animals band.
-The line-up comprised of original Animals Hilton Valentine on guitar and John Steel on drums, Robert Kane (aka Robert Robinson) on Vocals, Steve Hutchinson on keyboards, George Fearon on guitar, and Joss Elliott on bass guitar.
+Using the remaining members from Hilton's Alligators band, the line-up of his new reincarnated Animals band was complete, and with all of the band members living within 10 miles of Newcastle the birth place of the original Animals band.
+The line-up comprised of original Animals guitarist Hilton Valentine and original Animals drummer John Steel, along with Robert Kane (aka Robert Robinson) on Vocals, Steve Hutchinson on keyboards, George Fearon on 2nd guitar, and Joss Elliott on bass guitar.

 This new 2nd generation of The Animals performed its first 'dress rehearsal' show under the name of 'Hilton Valentine’s Animals' on 14th March 1994 at The Pheasant pub in Tynemouth, followed by another show at Bultins in Ayr Scotland.
-Much larger shows then followed shortly afterwards in the UK and Scandinavia with both Chas Chandler and Eric Burdon’s blessing under the original name of 'The Animals'.
+Much larger shows then followed shortly afterwards in the UK and Scandinavia and with both Chas Chandler and Eric Burdon’s blessing these shows were billed under the the band's original name of 'The Animals'.

-Hilton's unmistakable guitar playing and John's unique drumming style, coupled with Robert Kane's uncanny vocal resemblance to Eric Burdon and Steve Hutchinson's ability to play the keyboard in the distinctive style of Alan Price undoubtedly made for a very authentic re-creation of The Animals sound, leaving fans in no doubt that The Animals were well and truly back on the road.
+Hilton's unmistakable guitar playing and John's unique drumming style, coupled with Robert Kane's uncanny vocal resemblance to Eric Burdon and Steve Hutchinson's ability to play the keyboard in the very distinctive style of Alan Price undoubtedly made for a truly authentic re-creation of The Animals sound, leaving fans in no doubt that THE ANIMALS were well and truly back on the road.

-In the summer of 1995 after two years of extensive touring as the Animals in Europe and Scandinavia unrest had unfortunately grown within the band, said in part to be due to the strong Alligators influence within the band.
-Hilton and John's determination to promote their band's identity as 'The Animals' resulted in them looking for replacement dedicated band members.
-Robert Kane and Steve Hutchinson retained their exacting roles however Joss Elliott and George Fearon having heard of the impending split immediately left the band.
+In the summer of 1995 after two years of extensive touring as The Animals in Europe and Scandinavia unrest had unfortunately grown within the band, said in part to be due to the strong Alligators influence within the band.
+Hilton and John's determination to continue to promote their band's identity as 'The Animals' resulted in them looking for replacement dedicated band members.
+Robert Kane and Steve Hutchinson were retained in their exacting roles however Joss Elliott and George Fearon having heard of the impending split immediately left the band.

 The Animals at this point had a full diary of shows to fulfill so on 28th July 1995 Hilton and John recruited bass player Graham (Fred) Hill, and guitarist Dave Whiffen who would go on to perform many shows touring with the band in the UK and Scandinavia.